Dipendi/Fullstack/README.md

     - acsess H2 database using http://localhost:8080/h2-console and jdbc url - 'jdbc:h2:mem:testdb'

 3. There are testcases written using Mockito Junit framework

+4. "target" folder contains jar file for deploying java applciation

 Frontend Application:
 ---------------------

-1. Recipe folder contains the code for fronetend application wriitent using angular framework
+1. Angular folder contains the code for fronetend application wriitent using angular framework

 2. This application has many components:
     - Welcome - should display all recipes submitted by all users